Schedule — here click!

 Sum Tyms Bytin Sum Tyms Bit was an online ‘sum poasyum’ or programme of talks, screenings and creative responses inspired by the novel, Riddley Walker, the 1980 cult novel by Russell Hoban.

 The events took place on 24 October 2020.
-Recordings will follow in due course.
+Recordings are now available.

 Hoban began writing the book on 14 March 1974, the day he visited Canterbury Cathedral for the first time and saw a reconstruction of a fifteenth-century wall painting of The Legend of St Eustace, featuring a vision of Christ on the antlers of a stag.
 Hoban imagines Eustace as part of the myth central to Riddley’s society – a mangled version of memories of nuclear weapons, in which Eusa split the Addom to gain the secret of the 1 Big 1.
 It took Hoban more than five years to complete the manuscript.